-Description In-network coverage Out-of-network coverage Outpatient infusion therapy Covered according to the type of Covered according to the type of performed in a covered benefit and the place where the benefit and the place where the person's home, physician's office, outpatient department of a hospital or other facility service is received. service is received.
+Description In-network coverage Out-of-network coverage Outpatient infusion therapy performed in a covered person's home, physician's office, outpatient department of a hospital or other facility Covered according to the type of benefit and the place where the service is received.
+Covered according to the type of benefit and the place where the service is received.